projectsveltos/.github/profile/README.md

 ![Sveltos Classifier in action](https://github.com/projectsveltos/demos/blob/main/classifier/classifier.gif)

-If you like the project, please leave us a [⭐](https://github.com/projectsveltos/sveltos-manager) if you haven't done so yet.
-Thank you.

 ## Branching model

 We use the git-flow branching model.
 The base branch is dev.
 If you are looking for a stable version, please use the main branch or tags labeled as v0.x.x.